CopenhagenCityArchives/APACS/README.md

 # Deployment
 ## API
+### Production
 The services are deployed using Travis and AWS Elastic Beanstalk.
 See .travis.yml for details.

+### Testing (at Elastic Beanstalk)
+Copy the file Repositories\env-files\APACS\apacs-test-v1.cfg.yml to .elasticbeanstalk/saved_configs/

+Deploy a test environment at Elastic Beanstalk using this command:

+* ``eb create apacs-test-environment-name --cfg apacs-test-v1``

+This will build a brand new test environment in Elastic Beanstalk.

+NOTE that this environment runs at the production database!

 ## Indexing script and Solr
 The services are declared in *docker-compose-index.prod.yml*.